 The second food poisoning opportunity is when you’re cooking the darn thing.
 Everyone knows you shouldn’t bake stuffing in the turkey unless you follow a recipe designed to keep you safe, but you should also make sure to check the internal temperature of the meat.
 The USDA recommends cooking your bird to an internal temperature of 165 degrees F. Even if your turkey comes with one of those pop-up thermometers, you should still check the meat at the thickest part of the breast and the innermost part of the thigh and wing.
 This will help prevent salmonella, a pathogen often found in poultry.
 We recommend spatchcocking your turkey instead of roasting it whole, which makes it much easier to bring everything up to the right temperature.

 Last and not least, make sure to safely store your food.
-Before you collapse into a food coma, get up and put away your leftovers to prevent the growth of Clostridium perfingens, one of the most common causes of food-borne illness in the United States.
+Before you collapse into a food coma, get up and put away your leftovers to prevent the growth of Clostridium perfingens, one of the most common causes of food-borne illness in the US.

 This might seem a little less obvious, but heart problems cause a significant number of visits to the hospital on Thanksgiving each year.
-The high quantity of sodium in a typical Thanksgiving meal causes your body to retain water, increasing the volume of your blood and putting extra strain on your heart.
+The high quantity of sodium in a typical holiday meal causes your body to retain water, increasing the volume of your blood and putting extra strain on your heart.
 That, combined with the stress of traveling, overeating, and debating politics with your relatives can cause underlying issues to surface in the form of fibrillations, heart attacks, or heart failure.
-If you're worried about your cardiovascular health, try to take it easy on the food this Thursday and keep the conversation to uncontroversial topics like puppies and cool science news.
-Brushing up with our CPR guide before the guests arrive couldn't hurt.
+If you’re worried about your cardiovascular health, try to take it easy on the food this Thursday and keep the conversation to important topics like puppies and science news.
+Brushing up with our CPR guide also couldn’t hurt.

 Don’t set yourself on fire